Victoria’s bushfire season is far from over. The Victorian Government is committed to supporting local communities

 Payments to families

-Immediate payments of $50,000 will be made to each of the families of people who have tragically died during Victoria’s recent bushfires.
+Immediate payments of $50,000 have been made to each of the families of people who tragically died during Victoria’s recent bushfires.

-Funding of up to $4 million will support residents in bushfire-affected areas who have experienced loss of, or damage to, their primary residence.
+Funding of up to $4 million has been distributed to support residents in bushfire-affected areas who experienced loss of, or damage to, their primary residence.

-These payments will be available through the Gippsland Emergency Relief Fund, The Salvation Army and three Aboriginal Community Controlled Organisations.
+These payments were made available through the Gippsland Emergency Relief Fund, The Salvation Army and three Aboriginal Community Controlled Organisations.